 In the example above (which you can open in Lucidchart and use as a template), the orange shapes in the center shapes tell us what apples and bananas have in common: They are both types of food, they are both fruits, and they are both tasty, depending on who you ask.
 The shapes on the outside edges describe the contrasts: Apples are red, crisp, and full of Vitamin C, while bananas are yellow, soft, and full of potassium.

-The cluster/word web is a graphic organizer for teachers to help students sort out their thoughts before they start writing an essay, a research paper, or another project.
-This organizer is pretty straightforward: Students would add a topic or theme in the middle of the cluster/word web, similar to a mind map.
-Then they would write their main points in the second level of circles and supporting details in the third level of circles.
+The cluster/word web is a graphic organizer for teachers to help students sort out their thoughts before they start writing an essay, a research paper, or another writing project.
+This organizer is pretty straightforward: Students write a topic or theme in the middle of the cluster/word web, similar to a mind map.
+Then they write their main points in the second level of circles, followed by supporting details in the third level of circles.

 A storyboard uses simple artwork on static panels to convey a series of events without too much detail.
 The idea is to present a quick and easily understood overview of what you want to do.
 You might think of a storyboard as a tool used by filmmakers to visually outline the sequence of the story that their movie will follow.
 But a storyboard can translate educational settings as well.

 For example, a history teacher can create a storyboard to outline important events from history to help their students remember and recall details that they may not remember if the information is presented in words alone.